Microswimmers learning chemotaxis with genetic algorithms: Results

 In order to obtain chemotaxis strategies using NEAT, the remaining task is to identify a (potentially recurrent) ANN structure for the chemical gradient block (Fig.~\ref{Fig:3}A), i.e. an ANN which is able to predict the sign $D$ of the chemical gradient.
 For this purpose we have considered three different methods which allow the microswimmer to sense $\nabla c(x)$: first, we assume that the chemotaxis agent can directly measure the sign of the gradient at its COM position $x_\mathrm{c}(t)$: here $D$ is automatically known.
-Second, \az{for \textit{temporal} sensing} we allow the swimmer to simultaneously evaluate the chemical fields \az{$c_i(t)$} at the bead positions $x_i(t)$ to predict the \az{sign of the gradient $D=\Theta(G)$ (with $\Theta(\cdot)$ the Heaviside function) from the output $G$ of the ANN (Fig.~\ref{Fig:3}B) to be determined by NEAT during training (see below)}.
-Third, in an effort to model \textit{temporal} sensing of chemical gradients, which is relevant for bacterial chemotaxis, we consider recurrent ANNs \az{(Fig.~\ref{Fig:3}D)}. \az{In this case, we explicitly provide the CG agent with inputs that describe its internal, physiological state (total arm length and velocity $L_T$ and $V_T$), as well as with the chemical field at the COM position $c_c$ at each instance of time $t_i$.
-To train the CG agent we subdivide its architecture into a block which estimates the gradient, and into another block that controls an internal memory $M(t_i)$ of the chemical field (i.e., the chemical memory control cell (CMC)).
-The latter is inspired by the well-known long short-term memory (LSTM) cell \cite{Hochreiter1997,Staudmeyer2019}.
-The first block is trained using the NEAT algorithm: it takes as input $L_T(t_i)$ and $V_T(t_i)$ as well as two recurrent variables $C_x(t_i)$ and $G_x(t_i)$ and maps this information onto a control output $C_y(t_i)$ and an estimated value of the instantaneous chemical gradient $G_y(t_i)\in[-1,1]$, both to be forwarded to the CMC cell.
-Based on the recurrent input $C_y$ (with a temporal feedback connection $C_x(t_{i+1})=C_y(t_i)$) the CMC cell controls via the binary variable $\alpha=1-\Theta(C_y(t_i))\in \{0,1 \}$ the recurrent gradient value $G_x(t_{i+1}) = \alpha G_y(t_i)+(1-\alpha)\cdot(c_c(t_i)-M(t_i))$ and the state of an internal memory $M(t_{i+1}) = \alpha M(t_i)+(1-\alpha)\,c_c(t_i)$.
-In that way the CG agent can actively control the time interval between consecutive measurements: An update of both $G_x(t_{i+1})$ and $M(t_{i+1})$ is performed whenever $C_y(t_i)>0$, otherwise $G_y(t_i)$ and $M(t_i)$ are maintained.
-Notably, the chemical field input of the CG agent is directly forwarded to the CMC cell and the trained NEAT ANN operates on time delayed gradients $G_x$ rather than directly on the values of the chemical field $c_c$.
-Eventually, the output of the temporal CG agent is $D=\Theta(G_y)$.}
+Second, we allow the swimmer to simultaneously evaluate the chemical fields \az{$c_i(t)$} at the bead positions $x_i(t)$ to predict the \az{sign of the gradient via \bh{$D=\mathrm{sign}(G)$} from the output $G$ of the ANN (Fig.~\ref{Fig:3}B)\bh{,} determined by NEAT during training (see below)}.
+Third, in an effort to model \textit{temporal} sensing of chemical gradients, which is relevant for bacterial chemotaxis, we consider recurrent ANNs \az{(Fig.~\ref{Fig:3}D)}. \az{In this case, we explicitly provide the CG agent with} \az{inputs that describe the} \az{internal, physiological state (total arm length $L_T$ and velocity $V_T$), as well as with the chemical field at the COM position $c_c=c(x_c)$ at each instance of time $t_i$.
+To train the CG agent we subdivide its task into a block which estimates the gradient, and into another block that controls an internal memory of the chemical field (i.e., the chemical memory control (CMC) cell).
+The latter is inspired by the well-known long short-term memory (LSTM) cell \cite{Hochreiter1997,Staudmeyer2019}.}